RobinTail/merge-sx/README.md

 Luckily, starting version [5.1.0](https://github.com/mui/material-ui/releases/tag/v5.1.0) of MUI `SxProps` [can](https://github.com/mui/material-ui/blob/v5.1.0/packages/mui-system/src/styleFunctionSx/styleFunctionSx.d.ts#L60) also be `array`.
-However, nested arrays are not allowed, so this utility does exactly the flat merge, also bringing support for conditional inclusions, providing a very simple and semantically clean interface.
+However, nested arrays are not allowed, so this utility does exactly the flat merge, also bringing support for conditional and optional inclusions, providing a very simple and semantically clean interface.

 ## Examples